RELIGIOUS EDUCATION PROGRAM OVERVIEW

-The early dismissal of students from class is discouraged.
+The early dismissal of students from class is strongly discouraged.
 Any student requiring early dismissal must present a signed and dated note, from their parent/guardian, stating the date and time of the required dismissal.
-The student must be picked up and be released by a DRE directly to the parent.
+The student must know when they will be picked up and be released by a DRE directly to the parent.

 STUDENT DROP OFF/PICK-UP REMINDER

 In order to avoid disruption of classes, it is expected that students will arrive promptly.
 Because before-class supervision is not provided by the RE Office, students are requested to arrive for class NO EARLIER THAN 10 MINUTES PRIOR TO THE START OF CLASS.
 In addition please pick students up promptly after class, as there is no after-class supervision.